 - Strong Bad can be seen getting trashed enough to think that Bubs' Concession Stand can take him to the moon… thanks to soy sauce.

 - There are also drinks that are quite obviously "adult beverages," but are always referred to as Cold Ones.
 Or perhaps Cool Ones on a mild spring day.
 This makes Coach Z's addiction to Listerine all the more baffling/humorous.
 Well, there is alcohol in mouth wash, of course.

 - There's also the Strong Bad e-mail "caffeine," where Strong Sad starts buzzing on the titular chemical.

 - The kicker?
-The coffee he drinks is decaf.
+The coffee he drinks is Sanka, a decaf brand.
 Who knows what kinda damage would have been done if he'd drank anything stronger.

 - In the third episode of Space Tree, Ghost Spider gives the Commander non-alcoholic beer, which causes him to go to jail for drunk flying.
 Although everything about that was fake.

 - Waverly Films made Flamin' Hot Cheetos into a G-rated drug, but it's not a G-rated short.